35 City Names Around the World You’re Mispronouncing

 Say “ver-sails,” in France, and you may as well just turn around and go back home right now.
 The true pronunciation is much more elegant: “ver-sigh.”

 Welcome to Dez Moinz, Iowa!
 Just kidding, but that is how many people do pronounce it.
-This is a U.S. city that takes after the French pronunciation, so the “S”s at the ends are silent.
+This is one of the U.S. city names that takes after the French pronunciation, so the “S”s at the ends are silent.
 The correct way to talk about this city is to call it “de-moin.”
+Make sure you read up on these 10 other U.S. town names you’ve been pronouncing all wrong.

 This is a great instance of how the same letter can be pronounced different ways.
 Some people are inclined to calling this Italian city “ah-see-see,” but the double consonants are pronounced differently than the single consonant.
 Instead, it is pronounced “ah-see-zee.”